coowry/choke/README.md

 Erlang application to implement throttling/rate limit in Erlang.

+**Note:** we are appraising the posibility of changing the name of the library.

 ## Introduction

 Throttle is a `rebar3` library, created to avoid throttling on your